HabitatFramework/UserGuide/interface/interface.rst

 Switch GIS Layer Window
 =======================

+Click |switch| or :menuselection:`Tools... --> Switch GIS Layer` to open the window.

 Allows users to switch between GIS layers by selecting a different layer in the drop-down list (see the figure :ref:`figSGLD`).
 Only layers from the current workspace/document that are valid HLU layers (i.e. have the correct attribute names and formats) will appear in the drop-down list.

 .. _figSGLD: